esycrux/Inn/README.md

 ## Pirate
-have Name, Hp, AlcoholLevel and list of drinks
+have Name, Hp, AlcoholLevel and list of drinks he have and list of drink he had

 When you creating instance of pirate, you can specify gold ammount, If you dont specify it, it should get random value between 10 - 30